222334703/Digital-Portfolio/README.md

 Reflection

-Situation: Needed to fit into professional team environments in IT workplaces.
+**Situation**: Needed to fit into professional team environments in IT workplaces.

-Task: To learn and apply appropriate professional etiquette including respect, punctuality, and constructive communication.
+**Task**: To learn and apply appropriate professional etiquette including respect, punctuality, and constructive communication.

-Action: Studied workplace protocols, practiced active listening, and demonstrated reliability in team tasks.
+**Action**: Studied workplace protocols, practiced active listening, and demonstrated reliability in team tasks.

-Result: Enhanced my ability to work collaboratively, respect workplace diversity, and maintain a professional image.
+**Result**: Enhanced my ability to work collaboratively, respect workplace diversity, and maintain a professional image.